akiuser10/bar-and-bartender/DEPLOYMENT.md

-# Deployment Guide for Bar & Bartender
+# Deployment Guide for Chefs & Bartenders

 This guide covers multiple deployment options for your Flask application.